kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 - `policyServerCount`: The number of PolicyServers deployed in the cluster.
 - `policiesCount`: The number of policies deployed in the cluster.
 - `namespaceUid`: A UID to uniquely identify the Kubewarden stack installation.
-  This should be UID of the namespace where Kubewarden is installed.
+  This should be UID of the Kubewarden installation namespace.
 - `value`: A
   [field](https://github.com/longhorn/upgrade-responder/blob/a6f6c7736b7e420b07ae7d813765dac778ebc638/upgraderesponder/service.go#L49C36-L49C95)
   always set to `1`,